Gurobi/gurobi-machinelearning/docs/notebooks/myst/price_optimization.md

 )
 ```

-And the features of the regression model
+And the computed features of the regression model in a pandas dataframe.

 ```{code-cell} ipython3
 pred_constr.input_values